harvia-dev/harvia-mcp-server/README.md

 A [Model Context Protocol](https://modelcontextprotocol.io) server that exposes the Harvia [MyHarvia Cloud API](https://harvia.io/api) to AI assistants.
 Lets Claude (or any MCP-compatible client) control and monitor Harvia sauna devices through natural language.

 Deployed as a **Cloudflare Worker** with a web-based setup UI.
-Users sign in with their MyHarvia credentials, receive a personal MCP URL, and add it to their Claude account — no local installation required.
+No local installation required — users connect via the [setup page](https://www.harvialabs.com/harvia-mcp/setup).

 The MCP server includes main features of the device, events and data services of the [MyHarvia Cloud API](https://harvia.io/api).